 1. How much do you know about the real estate industry, market, terminology, and so on?

-It is vital to be clearly aware of how to spot a good deal on a property, on the other hand, successful real estate investing requires knowing more than that.
-An investor needs an excellent grasp of what drives markets, changes to laws and regulations, current trends, and warning signs to be alert of, among several things.
-In situations that your awareness and knowledge base isn’t actually that complete, it’s a good idea to first learn all you can with regards to real estate investing and then bring about your plan to acquire your first rental property.
-Websites, particularly BiggerPockets.com, has a wealth of information and resources for new investors, as do dozens of how-to books, articles, and videos out there.
+It is vital to be clearly aware of how to spot a good deal on a property; on the other hand, successful real estate investing requires knowing more than that.
+An investor needs an excellent grasp of what drives markets, changes to laws and regulations, current trends, and warning signs to be alert, among several things.
+In situations where your awareness and knowledge base aren’t actually that complete, it’s a good idea to first learn all you can with regard to real estate investing and then bring about your plan to acquire your first rental property.
+Websites, particularly BiggerPockets.com, have a wealth of information and resources for new investors, as do dozens of how-to books, articles, and videos out there.

 2. What kind of financial skills do you have?